01183 218197

 Read carefully any car hire documentation to see if other exclusions to Collision Damage Waivers are relevant to you.
 For example CDW cover can be withdrawn if you take the car on a ferry meaning that while it's on board you are responsible for the full value of the car.

-Fortunately even in these cases MoneyMaxim can help.
-Get a quote for a Worldwide car hire excess policy which offers higher levels of cover including full CDW worldwide.
-Selected policies from Worldwide Insure, Questor, ProtectYourBubble and Travelexcess offer £50,000 of CDW that will apply in Europe as well as American destinations..
-If you are in doubt please call our customer service team.
+Fortunately MoneyMaxim can help.
+Get a quote for a Worldwide car hire excess policy and look for the Worldwide Insure Deluxe policy.
+If you are in doubt please get in touch with our customer service team.

 Car Hire Excess Insurance for Rentals in the USA/Canada and Americas